Oswald Swartz

 Oswald Peter Patrick Swartz (born 1953) is a South African Anglican bishop.
-He is the twelfth and current Bishop of Kimberley and Kuruman.
+He was the twelfth Bishop of Kimberley and Kuruman.

 Swartz was born in Kimberley, Northern Cape and educated at St Paul's Theological College, Grahamstown.
 He was ordained a priest in 1980.

 Early ministry

 Swartz began his ordained ministry as a curate at St Matthias' Church in Welkom (1980–81) and, following his ordination to the priesthood, was appointed as the rector of St Philip’s Bloemfontein (1981 – 1987), serving for some of this time as chaplain to the Company of St Augustine (Diocesan Director of Ordinands).

 While in Bloemfontein Swartz initiated the ecumenical movement together with Ivan Abrahams, later presiding bishop of the Methodist Church of South Africa in 1984, this movement carried on as members of the Methodist, Lutheran, Roman Catholic, Dutch Reformed now the Uniting Reformed Church, United Congregational Church of Southern Africa UCCSA and Anglican Churches meet monthly to celebrate and commit themselves to unity.

 Swartz was also involved in the community and coached the Free State Women's hockey team inter alia.

 He also was involved in promoting the arts with John Badenhorst.